RooHTaylor/PHP-Course/Introduction to PHP.md

 Often times there is a requirement to repeat a certain section of code a number of times before carrying on.
 Rather than typing out that same section of code over and over again, we can use loops to do it for us.

-### While ###
+### `while` ###

-The while loop is the most basic of loops.
-The while loops checks for a condition, and as long as the condition proves true it will continue to execute the code within its braces.
+The `while` loop is the most basic of loops.
+The `while` loops checks for a condition, and as long as the condition proves true it will continue to execute the code within its braces.
 The condition check happens at the start of each loop iteration, which means the while loop will only execute if the condition proves true at the beginning.
 It also means that if the condition changes from true to false in the middle of an iteration, the code will continue to execute until the end of that iteration.

 ``` {.php .numberLines}
 <?php